 The interviewers want to see if the chef has a good handle on the fundamentals of technique and the creative spark to make something out of an unexpected basket of items.

-As you can imagine, some failed miserable and others astonished the interviewer in this simple test.
+As you can imagine, some failed miserably and others astonished the interviewer in this simple test.

 Photography is your mystery basket.
-There are always unknown challenges that rise up out when you aren't expecting them.
-How you handle them depends upon how well you know your gear and use it to your creative advantage.
+There are always unknown challenges that rise up out when you aren’t expecting them.
+How you handle them depends on how well you know your gear and use it creatively.

 Like a good boy, I practiced with them the night before.
-Although I didn't have any practical experience with them, I thought I understood how they worked and was ready to take them on a live shoot.
+Although I had no practical experience with them, I thought I understood how they worked and was ready to take them on a live shoot.

-Damn things didn't work.
+Damn things didn’t work.
 Not even the slightest sign of life.
-I repeated everything I did the night before, but I couldn't get them to fire at all.
+I repeated everything I did the night before but couldn’t get them to fire.